-- A co-principal investigator is listed on the cover page - Departmental Letter is missing - All submitted CAREER proposals should follow the guidelines in the CAREER program solicitation and the NSF PAPPG.
+- A co-principal investigator is listed on the cover page Departmental Letter is missing - Proposal submission occurs after the deadline Proposal topic is not appropriate for NSF - Project description is missing Results from Prior NSF Support Section, if applicable

+All submitted CAREER proposals should follow the guidelines in the CAREER program solicitation and the NSF PAPPG.

-14. I have two possible projects.
+16. I have two possible projects.
 May I submit two CAREER proposals?